 - A medicine to reduce stomach acid such as a proton pump inhibitor and an antacid.

 - A probiotic to increase good bacteria in your gut.

-- An alternative painkiller such as paracetamol and advise you to stop all the painkillers, analgesics and anti-inflammatory drugs you may be taking.
+- An alternative painkiller such as paracetamol, as well as advising you to stop taking any other painkillers, analgesics, and anti-inflammatory drugs.

 What to expect and how to prevent the disease